ipfs/ipfs-docs/docs/how-to/host-single-page-site.md

 # Host a single-page website

+A great way to get to know IPFS is to use it to host a simple, single-page website.
+Here's a step-by-step guide to doing just that.

 ::: tip
 You may also wish to see the "Complete Beginner's Guide to Deploying Your First Static Website to IPFS" (see the [writeup](https://interplanetarygatsby.com/ipfs-deploy/) and [repo](https://github.com/agentofuser/ipfs-deploy)) created by [@agentofuser](https://github.com/agentofuser/) — another useful resource for learning more about hosting your site on IPFS.
 :::